The ONE Thing Summary – Do You Know Your ONE Thing?

 Willpower is no different.
 Once it’s out of juice, it too needs recharging.
 You can’t always have 100% willpower.

 Here’s a perfect example: I love sweets.
-Whenever I go to a party for an extended period of time, I notice at first, my willpower is strong.
+Whenever I go to a party for an extended period of time, I notice at first I’ve got full-strength willpower.

 But the longer I stay, the harder it is to not dig into those darn chocolate chip cookies!

-Because your willpower, like a rechargeable battery, decreases throughout the day, you should focus using your willpower on the things that are the most important things in your life.
+Because your willpower, like a rechargeable battery, decreases throughout the day, you should focus using your willpower on the important areas of your life.

 What’s the absolute most important thing you need to do today to move forward on the things you want to achieve in life?
 Use your willpower to accomplish that.